Haaland brace sinks Fuerth as Dortmund trim Bayern's league lead

 Erling Haaland celebrates his second goal for Dortmund on Wednesday

-Haaland struck either side of half-time before Dutch striker Donyell Malen grabbed Dortmund's late third goal to seal the win.
+Haaland struck either side of half-time before Dutch striker Donyell Malen grabbed Dortmund's late third goal.

 The home victory allows Dortmund to peg back the points gap behind Bayern, who remain on course for a 10th straight league title after thumping Stuttgart 5-0 on Tuesday.